Can I File a Claim for a Concussion After an Accident?

 woman with a headacheMillions of Americans suffer concussions every year.
 These types of injuries are common in auto, slip and fall, and other types of accidents caused by someone else’s negligence.
 Medical bills for a concussion can quickly add up, and the insurance company is likely going to try and deny liability to avoid covering those costs.

 If you suffered a concussion due to someone else’s negligent actions, you may be eligible to pursue compensation for your damages.
-Contact our personal injury attorneys in Fort Worth for legal help.
+Contact our attorneys in Fort Worth for legal help.
 We are prepared to help you file a claim, and we always seek maximum compensation for our clients.
 Your initial consultation is free and there are no upfront fees.

 Below, we discuss some causes and symptoms of concussions and how to prove another’s negligence caused your accident and resulting injury.